 - Professors: Professors Catherine Collins and Jeanne Clark, Rhetoric Department

 - Credit: Earn 1.0 credit of IDS 351 (W): Culture of Ancient Greece

 - Dates: Tentatively departing May 16, 2016 to June 5, 2016.
-[Special notes: Students accepted into this program will be given specific arrival and departure instructions.
+[Special notes: Accepted students will be given specific arrival and departure instructions.
 Do not book flights prior to the predeparture orientation, spring 2016.]

-- Costs: In 2016, expected to be between $6,100 and $6,500 based on a minimum of 12 students (this is subject to change if we do not meet our minimum number of participants).
+- Costs: In 2016, the cost is $4,750 based on a minimum of 12 students (this is subject to change if we do not meet our minimum number of participants).
 The program fee includes tuition, hotel, some meals, site admissions, insurance, and ground transportation costs in Greece.
 Although there aren't any scholarships for this program, if you have financial need, the financial aid office has often been able to work out some kind of loan to cover the program.
 The cost DOES NOT include airfare to and from Greece.
 Students will also be expected to pay for meals not covered by the program (mostly lunches), textbooks, beverages and snacks outside of meals, and transport to and from the airport within the U.S.